 Challenging a resolution in the German GmbH or AG

-In the German GmbH or AG unlawful resolutions can be challenged by other shareholders by means of court action.
-Where statutory law, the articles of association, the by-laws or fiduciary duties of the shareholders are violated by a resolution the legal action will most likely be successful.
-In addition, a shareholder may under German Corporate Law only take legal action if he has not consented to the challenged resolution at the shareholders' meeting.
+In the German GmbH or AG, unlawful resolutions can be challenged by other shareholders by means of court action.
+When statutory law, the articles of association, the by-laws, or fiduciary duties of the shareholders are violated by a resolution, the legal action will most likely be successful.
+Additionally, a shareholder may only take legal action under German Corporate Law if he has not consented to the challenged resolution at the shareholders’ meeting.

 Removal of a shareholder of the German GmbH

 Provided there is an appropriate authorization in the articles of association (which is usually the case), a shareholder can be removed from the German GmbH for cause.
-Alternatively or additionally a confiscation and forced transfer of the shareholder’s shares is an option under German Corporate Law.
-For this measure, also, an appropriate authorization in the articles of association is required.
+Alternatively, or additionally, a confiscation and forced transfer of the shareholder’s shares is an option under German Corporate Law.
+For this measure, an appropriate authorization in the articles of association is also required.
 Based on our experience, these kinds of regulations will be found in most articles in practice.
-If non of the above described measures can be taken a removal has to be enforced via court action.
+If none of the above-described measures can be taken, a removal has to be enforced via court action.

 Resignation of a shareholder of the German GmbH

 When a shareholder of the German GmbH feels isolated and would like to leave the GmbH voluntarily, he may terminate his corporate relationship with the GmbH – provided there is the appropriate authorization for this in the articles of association.
 Based on our experience, such an option is included in most articles in German legal practice.